Overview

 Align the tool with your use case

 In conclusion, this post has provided a comprehensive guide on how to use MockServer to mock HTTP APIs, with a focus on an intriguing example of an online game platform’s RESTful API.
 MockServer can be used to effectively isolate client-side interactions for testing, with minimal dependency on actual server availability.
+Additionally, MockServer can be used to mock interactions with a web server serving static resources like HTML, CSS, and JavaScript.
+This is particularly useful for single page applications that utilize AJAX calls to access separate services, emphasizing the importance of mocking these interactions for isolation and debugging purposes.
 However, while MockServer is a powerful tool, it’s important to consider its limitations as a mock server.
 If simulating complex scenarios or real-world network conditions, a different mock server might be better for your integration test.

 For instance, while MockServer does support deployment in Kubernetes, you may be overwhelmed by the additional infrastructure management it requires.
 Instead, you’ll want to research other possible ways of mocking APIs in Kubernetes.